Crossover from Equilibration to Aging: (Non-equilibrium) Theory vs. Simulations: Crossover from ergodic equilibration to non-equilibrium aging of a polydisperse hard-sphere liquid

+These results illustrate that both, simulations and theory, agree in that no dramatic changes are observed in the evolution of the structure, except for the modest increase in the main peak of $S(k;t_w)$, zoomed-in in the inset of Fig. \ref{fig:1a}.
+In contrast, the dynamics does exhibit a remarkable slowing down, occurring within an ``equilibration'' time $t_w^{eq}(\phi)$.
+The kinetics of this equilibration process is best summarized by the $t_w$-dependence of the non-equilibrium $\alpha$-relaxation time $\tau_\alpha(t_w,\phi)$, defined here by the condition $F_S(k=7.1\sigma^{-1},\tau_{\alpha};t_w,\phi) = 1/e$, and illustrated in the inset of Fig. \ref{fig:1b} for the equilibration process of the HS liquid at $\phi=0.58$.

+At this point let us recall that, in order to prevent crystallization, the MD simulations in the figures actually correspond to an 8.66\% (size) \emph{polydisperse} HS liquid.
+To properly take this fact into account, the solid lines in Fig. \ref{fig1} actually correspond to the solution of the NE-SCGLE equations for a polydisperse HS liquid, modeled as an equimolar binary mixture with size ratio yielding a polydispersity of 8.66\%.
+Similarly, to properly compare the NE-SCGLE theoretical predictions (originally derived for Brownian, rather than molecular, liquids) with the present MD simulation data, we applied the long-time dynamic equivalence between Brownian and molecular systems proposed in Ref. \cite{AtomicMix}, to adapt the NE-SCGLE theory to liquids with underlying molecular microscopic dynamics.
+This allows us to compare on an equal footing the theoretically-predicted results with the simulated dynamics of the atomic liquid.
+These methodological aspects of our theoretical calculations are explained in Appendices \ref{appA}-\ref{appC}.

-The resulting $t$-evolution of $\tau_{\alpha}(k\sigma;t,\phi)$ for $k\sigma=7.1$ and $\phi=0.575$ is presented in Fig. \ref{fig:1b}, along with similar results corresponding to other values of $\phi$.
-This comparison between the simulated and predicted results illustrates the extent of the consistency between the main qualitative features of the predicted and the simulated scenarios.
-For example, in both cases we see that when the quench is done to a point in the ergodic domain (i.e., to a volume fraction smaller than 0.582), the system will equilibrate within a $\phi$-dependent equilibration time $t^{eq}(\phi)$ which, however, strongly increases with $\phi$, in a very similar manner as the equilibrium value $\tau_\alpha^{eq}(\phi)$ of the $\alpha$-relaxation time.
-In fact, as can be gathered from the solid circles in Fig. \ref{fig:1b}, our theory predicts that $t^{eq}(\phi)\propto [\tau_\alpha^{eq}(\phi)]^\eta$, with $\eta \approx 1$ (rather than $\eta \approx 1.43$, as determined in the simulations \cite{gabriel,kimsaito}).
+By extending the calculations and comparisons in Fig. \ref{fig:1b} to a sequence of other volume fractions in the metastable region of the HS liquid, a more panoramic view emerges of the consistency between the scenarios revealed by theory and by simulations.
+The results are presented in Fig. \ref{fig2}, which illustrates the extent of the consistency between the main qualitative features of the predicted and the simulated scenarios.
+For example, in both we see that when the fixed volume fraction is smaller than 0.582, the system will equilibrate within a $\phi$-dependent equilibration time $t_w^{eq}(\phi)$ determined by Eq. (\ref{tequil}).
+This equilibration time strongly increases with $\phi$, in a very similar manner as the equilibrium value $\tau_\alpha^{eq}(\phi)$ of the $\alpha$-relaxation time.
+In fact, as can be gathered from the asterisks in the figure, our theory predicts that $t_w^{eq}(\phi)\propto [\tau_\alpha^{eq}(\phi)]^\eta$, with $\eta \approx 1$ (rather than $\eta \approx 1.43$, as determined in the simulations \cite{gabriel,kimsaito}).